-These are two totally mainstream brands which dermatologists recommend that aim to deliver clear skin.
+If you’re wondering what products to use for clear skin, these are two totally mainstream brands on social media which dermatologists recommend that aim to deliver just that.

 We’re here to analyze some of their most popular products.

-While there’s no clear winner, there are pros and cons to both sides.
+While there’s no clear winner, it’s a good idea to look into the pros and cons to both sides.

 We’re gonna weigh both sides to leave you with a confident choice as to which side takes the cake.